 The braking system consists of several components.
 These components include brake pads, brake shoes, brake drums, brake master, brake booster, ABS, brake calipers, and brake lines.
 These components have to work in harmony to bring your car to a complete stop when you depress the brake pedal.

 But without the brake fluid, all these components won’t actualize their single aim of bringing the vehicle to a complete halt.
-This is why you need to be cautious of brake fluid leak and fix them before it causes severe damage to other system components.
-So, in this article, we’ll discuss at length brake fluid leak color, signs, causes, and how to fix it.
+This is why you need to be cautious of brake fluid leaks and fix them before they cause severe damage to other system components.
+In this article, we’ll discuss in detail the color, signs, causes, and how to fix a brake fluid leak.

 What causes brake fluid leak?